Not all senior dog beds are the same… which is just as well because every senior dog is unique too!

 Senior dogs often have creaky elbows, hips, knees, shoulders or spines, and regular foam, cotton wadding, or cedar chips (which many beds are filled with) aren’t thick or firm enough to cushion these painful areas.

 The main benefits of memory foam dog beds are:

 - Firm but gentle support eliminates powerful ‘pressure points’

-The only practical disadvantage is that the majority of this type of bed aren’t water-resistant – although most are fully washable.
+The only practical disadvantage is that the majority of these type of beds aren’t water-resistant – although most are fully washable.

-For a dog with ‘leaky plumbing’ this could be an issue – but you can easily overcome that by adding water-resistant dog-bed cover, a rubber-backed blanket, plastic/rubber sheet, or other waterproof fabric.
+For a dog with ‘leaky plumbing’, this could be an issue – but you can easily overcome that by adding a water-resistant dog-bed cover, a rubber-backed blanket, plastic/rubber sheet, or other waterproof fabric.

 Water-Resistant Dog Beds